carljparker/data-512-final/rap-trump-rallies-c19.md

 # Intro #

-Hi, this is Carl Parker and I'm going to be speaking about the possible impact of President Trump's campaign rallies on the spread of the COVID-19 virus.
+Hi, this is Carl Parker and I'm going to be speaking about the possible impact of President Trump's 2020 campaign rallies on the spread of the COVID-19 virus.

 # Background #

-Prior to Memorial Day, the number of deaths from COVID-19 in the United States was dropping precipitously.
-At that rate of decline, COVID-19 would have reached zero in the US in less than a month.

-However, shortly after Memorial Day, the rate of decline first decelerated and then began to climb, peaking on ----.
+Prior to Memorial Day, the seven-day moving average of deaths from COVID-19 in the United States was dropping rapidly.
+However, shortly after Memorial Day, the rate of decline decelerated and then began to climb, peaking on August 1st.

-There has been some speculation that this surge is attributable to the political protests that occurred during the summer in the aftermath of George Floyds death while in police custody.

-However, my brother suggested that an alternative explanation could be President Trump's campaign rallies which occurred throughout the summer and early fall.
+I want to explore the question of whether this second wave of COVID-19 was contributed to by Trump's campaign rallies which occurred throughout the summer and fall of 2020.

+President Trump developed a reputation for not adhering to recommended norms with respect to COVID-19.
+For example, people who attended his rallies often did not socially distance or wear masks.
+President Trump himself usually did not wear a mask.

 # The Rallies #